 Yep!
 Aside from a somewhat negligible amount of protein in the hazelnut spread, chocolate frosting is actually “better for you” than Nutella in that it contains less fat and sugar per serving.
 In either case, it’s really a bad idea to eat in such large quantities, especially if you’re a college student on the go who may not have the best dental hygiene.
 The bacteria in your mouth will go crazy with all of that extra sugar that likes to hide in between your teeth.
 If you don’t brush and floss on a regular basis, a diet that is high in Nutell (or chocolate frosting), is almost certain to result in cavities and the need for dental help.

-So, do yourself, and Columbia University Dining Services a favor, and stop the Nutella madness!
+Help your teeth and the Columbia University Dining Services, stop the Nutella madness!
 Eat some veggies instead, and schedule a teeth cleaning appointment with your dentist ASAP!